vudung45/FaceRTC/readme.md

     * Implement a more sophisticated `find_match` to find the best matching face_label for a given face feature (embeddings) in dataset.

-    * Perform image processing in frontend (Use canvas to draw an UI on top of `<video>`).
-This would reduce bandwith load because backend will no longer have to send the entire `processed image` back to client.
+    * Perform image processing in the frontend (Use canvas to draw an UI on top of `<video>`).
+This would reduce bandwith load because backend will no longer have to send the entire `processed image` back to the client.
 [Should be easy but I'm not very good at html :D].

         * Server only has to send locations&labels of faces to client for each frame.
-Client will then draw rectangle around those faces and put labels on top of them (This is currently done in the backend)
+Client will then draw rectangles around those faces and put labels on top of them (This is currently done in the backend, the `processed image` is then sent back to the client --- kinda expensive)

 ## Demo: